 lounge, bar, snug, restaurant, free Wi-Fi, in-room TV (Sky), civil wedding licence, treatment rooms, courtyard, garden in 200-acre grounds, public rooms wheelchair accessible, adapted toilet.

 all ages welcomed.

-allowed in 1 bedroom, most public spaces, not in restaurant.
+allowed in some bedrooms, most public areas, not in restaurant.

 Good Hotel Guide Review